AMVukojevic/product-analyst-ab-test/README.md

 2. **Exploratory analysis** – distributions of game rounds and retention funnels.
 3. **Hypothesis testing** – bootstrap 10 000 samples of the mean retention difference; confirm with two‑sample t‑tests.
 4. **Effect size** – absolute & relative lifts with 95 % CIs.
-5. **Business translation** – convert retention change into user and LTV impact using the internal model.
+5. **What’s next?** – outline how to translate retention change into user and LTV impact once internal monetisation data are available.

 ---